This is our story

 We are the proud parents of our four incredible, beautiful children.
 Darcy, Oliver, Archie and Willow.

-Over the last 10 months our 13-year-old boy, Ollie, started telling us his brain felt different, like there was something in there.
+Over the last 10 months our 13 year old Son Ollie started telling us his brain felt different like there was something in there.
 He started experiencing some anxiety, physical pain and stress.
 After multiple trips to many different GPs and Ollie constantly explaining how his body was feeling, we were told time and time again it was simply “anxiety”.
-The chest pain, the waves of pain, the tingling and headaches, the thoughts he was having, his poor memory and behavioural changes.
-With each visit came the same explanation “Oliver is experiencing anxiety”.
+The chest pain, the wave of pain, the tingling and headaches, the thoughts he was having, his poor memory and behavioural changes.
+They still said anxiety…

-Two nights later Ollie experienced another “anxiety attack” however this time it was different.
-His little body contorted, he stopped breathing, he was unresponsive, we thought we had lost him… The Ambulance was called again and this time we were assessed differently, it felt like we were taken seriously.
-Ollie was finally being listened to, and his bodies actions and movements were being diagnosed with more care and attention.
+Two nights later Ollie experienced yet another “anxiety attack” however this time it was different.
+His little body contorted, He stopped breathing, he was unresponsive and we thought we had lost him….
+The Ambulance again was called and this time we were finally taken seriously.
+Ollie was finally taken seriously because his body was screaming for help…

-And so, it began.
-We were taken to our local Bairnsdale Regional Hospital, quickly transferred the next day to Latrobe Regional Hospital and then again on to Monash Children’s Hospital in Melbourne.
+and so it began.
+We were taken to our local Bairnsdale regional hospital, then transferred the next day to Latrobe Regional Hospital and then to Monash children’s hospital in Melbourne.
 300kms away from home and our 3 other children.

-Further testing was done and the unimaginable was confirmed.
+The tests were finally done and the unimaginable was confirmed

-Please, no matter the amount, the support, the sharing, it means the world and more to us to believe in our Boy and fight with him, for him
+Please, no matter the amount, the support, the sharing, it means the world and more to us to believe in our Boy and fight for him

 Organizer